achouhan93/ClusterChat/README.md

 ### Frontend

 ![Figure 1: Overview of the ClusterChat interface][clusterchat_interface] <p align="center">_Figure 1: Overview of the web-based $\textit{ClusterChat}$ interface.
-The interface includes four main features: 1) a chat panel on the top-left for corpus and document-level question answering; 2) a metadata information panel on the bottom-left for displaying metadata information of the selected documents; 3) a central cluster visualization map showing research topics like ``Cancer Treatment” and ``Genetic Disorders”; 4) a search panel at the top to perform a lexical and semantic search on ``Abstract'' text and a keyword search on ``Title'' text._</p>
+The interface includes four main features: 1) a chat panel on the top-left for corpus and document-level question answering; 2) a metadata information panel on the bottom-left for displaying metadata information of the selected documents; 3) a central cluster visualization map showing research topics like ''Cancer Treatment'' and ''Genetic Disorders''; 4) a search panel at the top to perform a lexical and semantic search on ''Abstract'' text and a keyword search on ''Title'' text._</p>

 **Folder:** `app/`